SHervoe-Hansen/SI-Cavity-Formation/README.md

 For the storage of data such as inputs, topology files, and other files which are not super large in size (such as trajectory files) I recommend we use Github.
 This allows easy collaboration between you and Stefan.
 For an introduction to Git and Github Stefan is more than happy to help.

+### Details regarding molecular dynamics
+When conducting molecular dynamics there are a ton of factors one can choose with examples including choice of force field, ensemble, barostat, thermostat, system, etc. My personal opinion is that one must conduct molecular dynamics with the goal to _attempt_ to choose the optimal conditions for the purpose of the simulations.
+Consequently you are free to choose whichever parameters you think are well suited for the study.
+Below I will give my recommendations, however I encourage you to choose differently if you believe it is better:

+#### Stefan's MD recommendation:
+Ensemble: NPT
+Thermostat: Bussi-thermostat (Stochastic velocity rescale algorithm) or Langevin dynamics.
+Barostat: Parrinello-Rahman barostat or Monte Carlo barostat.
+System size: ~7.500 - 10.000 water (Adjust number of ions according to approximately desired concentration).
+Integrator: 2 fs time step, constraints on water and all bonds involving hydrogen.
+Length of simulation: Preliminary run for pure water (10 ns), salt + water (100 ns).
+Run longer if the primary observables (slvfe, rdfs, etc.)
+Force fields: Water - OPC, Ions: Li & Merz parameters.
+Electrostatic interations: PME 4th-6th order B-spline with an Ewald tolerance ~5e-4.
+Lennard Jones interactions: LJPME shifting functions, (you may follow the ermod tutorial).
+Hydrophobic solute: We can look either at gases or hydrocarbons.
+We will choose this later!

 ### License
 This work is licensed under a